 Please remember the material is copyright.
 (TK Boyd, 2006 and later) The procedures above are suggested only for convenient personal use of the material, however, also....

 Feel free to use this information in computer courses, etc, but a credit of the source, quoting the URL, would be appreciated.
 If you simply copy the pages to other web pages you will do your readers a disservice: Your copies won't stay current.
 Far better to link to these pages, and then your readers see up-to-date versions.
 For those who care- thank you- I have posted a page with more information on what copyright waivers I extend, and suggestions for those who wish to put this material on CDs, etc. (There is at least one prison using the material for inmate education.
 I do understand that situations exist where an internet connection isn't possible!)

 The difference between Delphi and Pascal... and the promise of Kylix or Lazarus....

 Delphi is based on Pascal.
-It is for writing programs for Windows, using Pascal.. with a lot of enhancements from those wonderful people at Borland.
-If you are very new to programming, you might make progress faster if you start with a non-Windows Pascal... there are free ones around, details of one can be found in my free Pascal tutorials, which I would commend to Delphi users with little experience with Pascal.
+It is for writing programs for Windows, using Pascal.. with a lot of enhancements from those once wonderful people at Borland.
+Once upon a time, my advice was "if you are very new to programming, you might make progress faster if you start with a non-Windows Pascal."

 In the Delphi tutorials here, you should find all you need for Delphi programming.
 However, even if you never intend to program for anything other than Windows, if you are new to programming, looking at some of the low level Pascal tutorials might help you to grasp important ideas for your Delphi work.